laravel/nova-docs/src/customization/menus.md

     ->applies(StatusFilter::make(), 'active');
 ```

-#### Passing Constructor Parameters to Filtered Resource Menu Items
+#### Passing Constructor Parameters To Filtered Resource Menu Items

-Nova filters support passing constructor parameters to enable convenient re-use of your filters across resources.
-To pass the paramenters when creating a filtered resource menu item, just add them as constructor parameters to your filter directly:
+Nova filters may also receive constructor parameters to enable convenient re-use of your filters across resources.
+To pass the parameters when creating a filtered resource menu item, just provide them to the filter's `make` method:

 ```php
 use App\Nova\User;